 As someone in a leadership and management role – do people’s faces light up when you come in to a room, or when you leave it?

-Perhaps the bigger question is how many of us would actually notice, and be able to give an honest answer to the question.
+Perhaps the bigger question is how many of us in leadership and management positions would actually notice, and be able to give an honest answer to the question?

-Our own self-awareness of our impact upon others has a growing importance for those of us who are keen to develop our emotional intelligence as leaders.
+Our own self-awareness of the impact that we have upon others has a growing importance for those of us keen to develop our emotional intelligence as leaders.

-The competence of leaders is clearly under the spotlight again, as the majority of organisations in the public sector strive for business transformation.
+The competence of leaders and managers is clearly under the spotlight, as the majority of organisations strive for business transformation.
 Authentic leadership has a real part to play in achieving change.

-Getting the right balance between national and local political priorities, and enabling the business to deliver high quality services to local people is complex.
+Getting the right balance between business growth and business as usual balance between business growth and business as usual; enabling the business to deliver high quality services to customers is complex.